grace-notes/website/contents/topics/philippi.md

 Cyprian tells us that in his own episcopal city, which once had been Rome’s greatest enemy, the Laws of the XII.
-Tables were inscribed on brazen tablets in the market place.,” Though the colonists, in addition to the poll tax, which they paid as citizens, were compelled to pay a ground tax (for the land on which their city stood was provincial land, and therefore tributary, unless it were assimilated to Italy by a special exemption); s yet they were entirely free from any intrusion by the governor of the province.
+Tables were inscribed on brazen tablets in the market place.," Though the colonists, in addition to the poll tax, which they paid as citizens, were compelled to pay a ground tax (for the land on which their city stood was provincial land, and therefore tributary, unless it were assimilated to Italy by a special exemption); s yet they were entirely free from any intrusion by the governor of the province.
 Their affairs were regulated by their own magistrates.
-These officers were named Duumviri ; and they took a pride in calling themselves by the Roman title of Praetors.”
+These officers were named Duumviri ; and they took a pride in calling themselves by the Roman title of Praetors."

 The primary settlers in the colony were, as we have seen, real Italians;
 but a state of things seems to have taken place, in many instances, very